 Fees vary depending on funding type and session structure.
 If your child is NDIS-funded, pricing typically aligns with the current NDIS Pricing Arrangements.

-For private clients, a general pricing guide is available on our Appointments and Assessments Fees page.
+For private clients, a standard session starts at $205.
+A general pricing guide is available on our Appointments and Assessments Fees page.
 Our team is also happy to discuss fees and complete details before therapy starts.

 During in-home occupational therapy, the therapist may observe daily routines, assess environmental factors, and work directly on skill development.
 They may also provide live coaching to parents and suggest practical adjustments to support independence and regulation.
 The focus is always on achievable goals within everyday life.
 Specific concerns may also be discussed with our team prior to a formal assessment.

 Yes.
-Some families use a combination of mobile occupational therapy and telehealth occupational therapy, depending on scheduling, review sessions, or follow-up support.
-Your therapist can recommend the most appropriate format based on your child’s goals.
+Some individuals use a combination of mobile occupational therapy and telehealth occupational therapy, depending on scheduling, review sessions, or follow-up support.
+Your therapist can recommend the most appropriate format based on your goals.

 Most sessions run between 45 and 60 minutes, depending on individual needs and funding arrangements.
 Session length is discussed before therapy begins so families know what to expect.